Government of Saskatchewan ministries, Crown corporations and organizations are working to minimize the impacts of the postal service disruption.

 Prairie Resilience

-The province launched its climate change strategy, Prairie Resilience: A Made-in-Saskatchewan Climate Change Strategy, in December 2017.
-The strategy employs natural systems and technological innovation to reduce greenhouse gas emissions while protecting our competitiveness, prioritizing affordability, and enhancing sustainable growth and development.
-Prairie Resilience is a practical strategy that seeks to make Saskatchewan more resilient to the effects of a changing climate while recognizing that climate change cannot be effectively addressed without the resources provided by a strong, sustainable economy.
+The province launched Prairie Resilience: A Made-in-Saskatchewan Climate Change Strategy, in December 2017.
+The strategy employs natural systems and technological innovation to reduce greenhouse gas emissions while protecting competitiveness, prioritizing affordability, and enhancing sustainable growth and development.
+Prairie Resilience is a practical strategy to strengthen Saskatchewan’s resilience to the effects of a changing climate while recognizing that climate change cannot be effectively addressed without the resources provided by a strong, sustainable economy.
 Prairie Resilience has an integral role in Saskatchewan’s Growth Plan by encouraging actions that enhance sustainable growth.

-Saskatchewan’s Output-Based Performance Standards (OBPS) Program is the province’s industrial emissions pricing system and another key component of Prairie Resilience.
-The OBPS Program is designed to reduce industrial emissions while protecting economic competitiveness by preventing carbon leakage - when production moves to jurisdictions with less stringent environmental regulations.
+Saskatchewan’s Output-Based Performance Standards (OBPS) Program is the province’s industrial emissions program and another key component of Prairie Resilience.
+The OBPS Program is designed to reduce industrial emissions while protecting economic competitiveness by preventing carbon leakage – when production moves to jurisdictions with less stringent environmental regulations.

 Under Prairie Resilience, the province’s OBPS Program requires reductions in emissions intensity across most sectors of the economy.
 Effective January 1, 2023, changes to the OBPS Program increased emission reduction requirements, expanded the number of facilities and emissions covered under the program, and introduced a CCUS credit program that will further incentivize reductions in industrial emissions.

-OBPS-regulated industrial emitters that go over their permitted emission levels must either purchase and/or retire performance credits or pay compliance into the Saskatchewan Technology Fund.
+OBPS-regulated industrial emitters that go over their permitted emission levels must either purchase and/or retire performance credits or CCUS credits, or pay compliance into the Saskatchewan Technology Fund.
 This fund uses a competitive application process to support industry-driven initiatives that reduce emissions at regulated facilities.

 To date, the OBPS Program has been highly effective:

-• The OBPS Program is expected to save regulated emitters over $1.6 billion for 2019-22 and $14 billion by 2030 compared to the federal carbon pricing backstop.
+• The OBPS Program saved regulated emitters over $3.3 billion for 2019-22 and is projected to save $14 billion by 2030 compared to federal carbon pricing.

 • 100 per cent of regulated emitters have met their compliance obligations under the OBPS program.

-• The Saskatchewan Technology Fund launched its first intake in September 2023, making $25 million available to support industry-driven projects to reduce emissions intensity.
+• The Saskatchewan Technology Fund launched its first intake in September 2023, awarding $25 million to 13 projects across the province to undertake projects that reduce emissions intensity.

 Saskatchewan’s Affordable Power Plan